-When not conducting our programs and lessons, our boat and USCG Captain are available for day, evening and overnight charters.
+When not conducting our programs and lessons, our boat and USCG Captain are available for day, evening and overnight outings.
 We make these available Monday through Saturday.

 This is a great way to experience sailing and cruising on the Chesapeake Bay while someone else does all the work!
 Consider a sail with us to celebrate an event such as a birthday, anniversary or engagement.

-A typical charter begins in Baltimore Harbor, setting sails and sailing out around Fort McHenry into the Patpsco River.
+A typical charter begins in Baltimore Harbor, setting sails and sailing out around Fort McHenry into the Patapsco River.

-Rate: A two-hour private sail for up to six passengers is $300 (gratuity not included).
+Rate: A two-hour private sail for up to six passengers begins at $300 (gratuity not included).